Tingram71/Metro_car_funnel_analysis/README.md

 ORDER BY
   step;
 ````
-#### Count of users and rides for each funnel step grouped by platform, age range and trip duration:
+#### Count of users and rides for each funnel step grouped by platform, age range and trip duration: Output too large to display (8043 rows).

 ````sql
 WITH